maebug/Kolo/FineTuningGuide.md

 - **Default Value:** A common starting point is `1e-4` (0.0001).
 - **Considerations:**
-  - **Higher Learning Rates:** Higher Learning Rates: Speed up learning but may risk overshooting or overfitting.
+  - **Higher Learning Rates:** Higher Learning Rates: Speed up learning but may risk overfitting.
   - **Lower Learning Rates:** Lower Learning Rates: Promote gradual, stable learning but might require more training epochs to achieve similar results.
 - **Experimentation:** Try values like `2e-4` (0.0002) or `5e-5` (0.00005) to see which best suits your task.